skojaku/scola/docs/source/Constructing_networks_with_different_null_models.rst

    :align: center

+We construct networks from the sample correlation matrices using the Scola.
-We generate networks with three different null models, i.e., white noise model, HQS [1] model and configuration model [2] (see null models for details).
+Three null models are available in this python package: the white noise model, the HQS model and the configuration model (see null models for details).
 We can specify the null model with argument ``null_model`` of scola.corr2net.transform, e.g., scola.corr2net.transform(C_samp, L, null_model ="white-noise").

 We generate networks with the three null models: